davidfischer-ch/pytoolbox/README.rst

 Afraid of red status ?
 Please click on the link, sometimes this is not my fault ;-)

+Remarks:

+* Current build fail on Travis CI because it runs on old Ubuntu VM with old release of ffmpeg.
+* Current method of running tests reports a bad coverage, in fact, coverage is approx 65%.

 This module is a Toolbox for Python scripts.

 This library supports Python 2.6, 2.7, 3.2, 3.3, 3.4 and PyPy.